-Tonight – August 30, 2017 – the moon is quite close to the planet Saturn on the sky’s dome, and it’s at or near apogee – the moon’s farthest point from Earth for the month.
-However, the apogee on August 30, 2017, has the distinction of being the closest apogee (closest far-moon) of 2017.
+Tonight – August 30, 2017 – the moon is quite close to the planet Saturn on the sky’s dome, and it’s also at or near apogee – the moon’s farthest point from Earth in its monthly orbit.
+The apogee on August 30, 2017, has the distinction of being the closest apogee of 2017, making tonight’s moon the closest far-moon of 2017.

-What, what, what?
+Wait … what?
 Closest far-moon.
-Yes, on August 30, 2017, at 11:25 UTC, the moon reaches apogee – its most distant point from Earth for the month.
+Yes, on August 30, 2017, at 11:25 UTC, the moon reaches apogee – its most distant point in its monthly orbit.
 But this apogee is the closest of the 13 lunar apogees that occur in 2017.

 At this month’s closest apogee, the moon lies 404,308 km distant.
 Contrast this with the farthest apogee of the year on December 19, 2017, when the moon will lie 406,603 km away.
 The mean apogee distance is 405,504 km.

 The moon is also near first quarter phase now.
 First quarter moon happened the day before this month’s lunar apogee, on August 29.
 It’s no coincidence that the first quarter moon – and closest far-moon – happen in close vicinity of one another.